View Connect Logs

 Set the time range in the top-right corner.

-This filter applies only to the logs data view, not to flowserver-logs.
+This filter applies only to the connect-services data view, not to flowserver-logs.

 |